Re-Engineering Humanity and the Programmable Person

 Sources

-- Re-Engineering Humanity official site, About, book synopsis and scope, reviewed June 14, 2026.
+- Re-Engineering Humanity official site, About, book synopsis, publisher, publication year, scope, and purchase links, reviewed June 25, 2026.

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.